lsst-dm/dmtn-234/index.rst

 Scopes are used for "coarse-grained" access control: whether a user can access a specific component or API at all, or whether the user is allowed to access administrative interfaces for a service.
 "Fine-grained" access control decisions made by services, such as whether a user with general access to the service is able to run a specific query or access a specific image, are instead made based on the user's group membership.
-(See :ref:`Groups <groups>` for more details.)
+(See :ref:`groups` for more details.)

-For a list of the scopes used by the Science Platform, their definitions, and the services to which they grant access, see DMTN-235_.
+For a list of the scopes used by the Science Platform, their definitions, and the services to which they grant access, see :dmtn:`235`.

 Child tokens
 ------------